 RESOURCE FLOWS INVOLVING DISCRETELY PRESENTED COMPONENT UNITS

 Resource flows (except those that affect the balance sheet only, such as loans and repayments) between a primary government and its discretely presented component units should be reported as if they were external transactions—that is, as revenues and expenses.
 However, amounts payable and receivable between the primary government and its discretely presented component units or between those components should be reported on a separate line.
 Capital lease arrangements between the primary government and discretely presented component units (or between those component units) should be treated in the same manner as any other lease agreement of a state or local government.
-These agreements, therefore, should be considered long-term contracts for accounting and financial reporting purposes and afforded capital lease treatment if they meet the criteria of FASB 13.
+These agreements, therefore, should be considered long-term contracts for accounting and financial reporting purposes and afforded capital lease treatment if they meet the criteria of ASC 842 (see page 14).
 However, related receivables and payables should not be combined with other amounts due to/from component units or with capital lease receivables and payables with organizations outside the reporting entity.

 NOTES TO THE FINANCIAL STATEMENTS FOR DISCRETELY PRESENTED COMPONENT UNITS